 - High-speed driving: Increases engine load and fuel usage

-Effect on Driving Smoothness
+Driving Smoothness Impact

-- Predictable driving patterns: Improve vehicle stability
+- Predictable driving patterns: Improve vehicle stability.

 Long-Term Vehicle Efficiency